coffee2code/peer-categories/readme.txt

 == Filters ==

 The plugin is further customizable via five hooks.
+Code using these filters should ideally be put into a mu-plugin or site-specific plugin (which is beyond the scope of this readme to explain).
+Less ideally, you could put them in your active theme's functions.php file.

 = c2c_peer_categories (action), c2c_get_peer_categories_list, c2c_get_peer_categories (filters) =